KamWit7/ai-propmpts/commands/ux_enhancement.md

 5. **Code Implementation**: When making changes:
    - Prioritize editing existing components over creating new ones
-   - Only When project use Tailwind: Use Tailwind's design tokens and theme variables
    - Implement responsive design principles
    - Add smooth transitions and hover states for interactivity
    - Consider performance impact of visual enhancements